oriolmirolf/MAI-Hub/README.md

 Welcome to the central repository for notes, labs, exams, and resources for the **Master in Artificial Intelligence (MAI)**.
 Here you will find an organised collection of things past students did and useful links 🔗.

+Most repositories here correspond to my personal coursework, for which I maintained a 9.5/10 average mark.

 ## 🗳 Contribute

 **We want you to participate!** This repository thrives on student collaboration.
 If you have better notes, good coursework, ... that you want to share (always respecting the plagiarism policy), please make a **Pull Request**!